-|XM||$5||CySec||100%||Read Review||Visit Broker|
+|raceoption||$10||N/A||100%||Read Review||Visit Broker|

-|XTrade||$100||CySEC||60%||Read Review||Visit Broker|
+|nadex||$250||Regulated||N/A||Read Review||Visit Broker|

-|HYCM||$50||FSA||$5000||Read Review||Visit Broker|
+|videforex||$10||N/A||100%||Read Review||Visit Broker|

 Guide to the Canadian Dollar

 Much of the Canadian economy is made up of international trade thanks to the country’s abundant natural resources.
-Around 60% of the country’s total exports are made up of forestry, agriculture, mining and energy and exports as a whole account for around a third of the country’s GDP.
-Canada’s greatest trading partner is the United States, and the country exports almost three quarters of all of its goods to the USA every year.
+Around 60% of the country’s total exports consist of forestry, agriculture, mining and energy, and exports as a whole account for around a third of the country’s GDP.
+Canada’s largest trading partner is the United States, and the country exports almost three quarters of all of its goods to the USA every year.
 The Canadian dollar is sometimes known as the loonie because of the image of a loon displayed on the $1 coin.
-It is the fifth most popular global reserve currency and accounts for around 2% of all global reserves with only the US Dollar, Euro, Yen and Pound Sterling ahead of it.
-As Canada is relatively economically sound with a strong government and stable political system, its currency has found great popularity with world central banks.
+It is the fifth most popular global reserve currency, and accounts for around 2% of all global reserves, with only the US Dollar, Euro, Yen and Pound Sterling ahead of it.
+As Canada is relatively economically sound with a strong government and a stable political system, its currency has found great popularity with world central banks.

-Which Factors Come Into Play When Determining the USDCAD Exchange Rate?
+Which Factors Come Into Play When Determining the USD/CAD Exchange Rate?